TLenfers/multispecies_mitochondrial_variant_analysis/README.md

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository.

+## Planned features
+This pipeline is work in progress.
+The following features are planned:

+- mutserve caller:
+  - extraction of common variants
+  - plotting variant heatmaps based on variants called by mutserve
+  - building the consensus sequence
+- additional quality control strep:
+  - remove samples with low coverage from further analysis
+- dynamic sizing of the heatmap based on samples and variants